yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - What’s your go-to home workout or exercise routine?
 - What’s your favorite dopamine-producing snack this week?

+### Wear Wednesday
+- What sort of style do you find yourself settling into?
+- What’s one item of clothing that you splurge on in a “buy it for life” way?
+- What’s one thing that you’ll never give up, regardless of how “dated” it becomes?

 ### Wordy Wednesday
 - What does your writing process look like?
 - Share a piece of writing (blog posts, books, poetry, a story, etc) that you especially enjoyed crafting and why.